V. C. Samuel: Ambassador of the Indian Church

 The church planned to consecrate him as a bishop in the early 1950s.
 He declined the offer and instead chose to continue to pursue ecumenism through academia.

 In 1968, the Catholicose Baselius Ougen I, the Head of the Malankara Orthodox Church appointed Samuel as the Christian Embassador to Ethiopia and other African Countries.

 Doctor of the Church

 In 1991, Professor Samuel Chandanappally published Malankara Sabha Pithakkanmar Fathers of the Malankara Church.
 The book listed Samuel as the greatest Doctor of the Indian Church.

+Marriage and family life

+After serving as a priest for approximately sixteen years, Dr. V. C. Samuel made the decision to marry at the age of forty-one.
+Prior to this step, he obtained formal permission from both his Bishop and His Holiness the Catholicos.

+Dr. V. C. Samuel addressed the topic of priestly marriage in various publications, including Church Weekly.
+He emphasised that there was no theological basis to insist that marriage must occur exclusively before one's ordination as a priest.

+His argument revolved around two key points:

+Firstly, he underscored that already a majority of priests within the Orthodox Churches were fulfilling their roles while being married.
+Therefore, he believed that choosing to marry after ordination would not impact one's status as a priest.

+Secondly, Dr. V. C. Samuel pointed out that historical records indicated the Church of Malabar had previously permitted priests to marry, and even remarry in cases of widowhood, subsequent to their ordination.
+Furthermore, there were instances where notable figures such as Patriarch Peter III and various Bishops, both Syrian and Indian, had approved individual cases of priests entering matrimony and even remarrying.

+It was the Roman Catholics who arrived in Kerala during the 16th century that opposed the idea of married priests.

+The task of regularising and formalising this historical practice fell to Dr. V. C. Samuel.

+In 1953, at the age of forty-one, he married Kunjannamma Pilo in the chapel of Chisthu Sishya Ashram in Thadagam.
+They shared an exemplary married life, and in 1954, they welcomed their only son, Zacharia.
+Unfortunately, Kunjannamma's life was tragically cut short in 1968 due to a car accident.

 Death

 Samuel died in the early morning of Wednesday 18, November 1998 at his residence in Bangalore.
-Funeral service was conducted on 20th Friday at St. Gregorios Cathedral where he had served.
+The funeral service was conducted two days later at St. Gregorios Cathedral where he had served.
 Bishops Philipose Mar Eusebius and Mathews Mar Severus, his former students, led the service assisted by hundreds of Priests.
 Baselios Mar Thoma Mathews II, who was unable to attend due to hospitalization, flew directly to Bangalore after his discharge from the hospital on 22nd morning and conducted Thanksgiving Holy Qurbana at the cathedral, and delivered a memorial.